|Why Programming Languages?|

 When asking a question in a place where it makes sense to show your code (i.e., in a direct message to the instructor or a TA):

 The TAs will be available at regular hours.
-The instructor also holds a regular office hour, but students are encouraged to send e-mail to the instructor to schedule an appointment for other times.
+The instructor also holds regular office hours, but students are encouraged to send e-mail to the instructor to schedule an appointment for other times.

 |Grading, Cooperation, and Cheating|